JomariTheAnalyst/upright-website/PRD.md

 ## Executive Summary

-The Upright Systems Inc. corporate website is a modern, enterprise-grade web application designed to showcase the company's IT solutions, services, and expertise.
+The Upright Solutions and Systems Consultancy Corp. corporate website is a modern, enterprise-grade web application designed to showcase the company's IT solutions, services, and expertise.
 Built with Next.js 16 and TypeScript, the website provides an exceptional user experience while maintaining high performance, accessibility, and SEO standards.

 ### Key Highlights